helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>
+<h3 quote align='center'>Here, again, as I conceive, gentlemen forget that this government is a republican one, resting exclusively in the intelligence and virtue of the People.</h3 quote>

 ---